paulstothard/helpful_commands/README.md

 ### Extract a file

-The following Bash function can be used to extract a variety of file types.
+The following Bash function can be used to extract a variety of file types:

 ```bash
 extract() {